 Just then, out of nowhere, I felt a thud to my left shoulder, wheeling me almost off my feet.
 Regaining my balance as I made sure to grab a firm hold of my camera, my eyes refocused to find another monkey holding ground screeching at me, crouched and baring his teeth, from behind.
 It apparently did not approve of me taken pics of its brethren.
 All of a sudden, I was surrounded by four monkeys (maybe five?), screeching at me, with the Indian masses at that time seeming to be so far far away.
 All of a sudden, my feet felt both heavy and light.
 I was about to get attacked by a band of monkeys at the Taj!
 Slowly I stepped back, one foot behind the other, my fists clenched ready for come what may, ready for any one or all of them to jump at me.
 With no help in sight, it was just me against a band of monkeys.

 And I retreated as they watched me in defeat, my tail between my legs; theirs held high.

 My heart racing amidst the heat, I found my way down the section in front of and to the west of the Taj, catching up with Derek.

-“Y’all won’t believe this shit that just happened!!!!”
+Within earshot of him and anyone else around, I exclaimed, “Y’all won’t believe this shit that just happened!!!!”